ckan/ckan/doc/maintaining/installing/install-from-docker-compose.rst

 Installing CKAN with docker-compose
 ===================================

-This section describes how to install CKAN with docker-compose.
+This chapter describes how to install CKAN with docker-compose.
 The scenario shown here is one of many possibile scenarios and environments in which CKAN can be used with Docker.

+This chapter aims to provide a simple, yet fully customizable deployment - easier to configure than a source install, more customizable than a package install.

+.. note:: Some design decisions are opinionated, and there are alternatives.

 --------------
 1. Environment